 53 Brighton Grove

-I am Nancy Leaver.
-I am an BABCP accredited Cognitive Behavioural Therapist and Mindfulness Teacher.
+I am Dr Nancy Leaver.
+I am a counselling psychologist and a BABCP accredited cognitive behavioural therapist and mindfulness teacher.
 I have worked with adults who may struggle because they have been blocked by depression, experienced a relationship breakdown or bereavement, trauma, low mood or anxiety.
 I am trained in CBT techniques that help people develop creative ways of managing these blocks and then to find ways of making significant changes in their life.
 I build on people's strengths and courage for entering into a process that could be challenging, yet at the same time very hopeful.
 I see therapy as a creative and a deeply personal journey.
 I believe that everyone has the resilience in order to move forward in way that is very meaningful.